 GeoGAP, Kunchulia points out, is a stepping stone, an interim standards certification program that offers a version of Global G.A.P. tailored to the Georgian reality.

-What issue does GeoGAP AIM to solve?
+What issues can GeoGAP solve?

-Head of Star Consulting and food safety expert Ekaterine Burkadze says implementing agricultural standards is of crucial importance given that Georgia is still working to address the heritage of ‘quantity over quality’, left to it by the Soviet Union, and to emerge from the period of de-regulation she says the agriculture sector underwent during the United National Movement government.
+Head of Star Consulting and food safety expert Ekaterine Burkadze says implementing agricultural standards is of crucial importance given that Georgia is still working to address the heritage of ‘quantity over quality’ left to it by the Soviet Union, and to emerge from the period of de-regulation she says the agriculture sector underwent during the United National Movement government.

 “This changed with the signing of the Deep and Comprehensive Free Trade Agreement (DCFTA), which jumpstarted the process of implanting EU legislation, and the National Food Agency was created”, Burkadze says, but points out that though the first few years of this transition period brought about some positive changes, legislation concerning food safety and standards remains lax and unenforced.